survivejs/webpack-book/manuscript/03_what_is_webpack.md

 ## Webpack Is Configuration Driven

-Webpack relies on configuration to describe the flow above.
-Here is a sample configuration adapted from [the official webpack tutorial](https://webpack.js.org/get-started/) that shows how the main ideas go together:
+To connect everything together, webpack relies on configuration.
+Here is a sample adapted from [the official webpack tutorial](https://webpack.js.org/get-started/) that shows how the main ideas go together:

 **webpack.config.js**